richhann/KNN-SP500-index-To-COVID-stimulus-Packages-and-cases-Machine-Learning-Predictions/README.md

 The Pearson correlation coefficient provides insights into how consistently two variables move together in a linear relationship but does not directly measure the rate of change.

+## Need to understand why KNN R so high

+The use of KNN in the study implies leveraging historical relationships between variables (such as COVID-19 cases and Bitcoin prices) to predict future Bitcoin prices.
+KNN uses these patterns to make accurate, local predictions.
+The high predictive accuracy and robustness of the KNN model suggest that the relationships captured by the model are strong and consistent, making it a useful tool for forecasting and strategy development in financial markets or There is a major mistake 🛐

 # tl;dr

 basically saying when stimulus packages dropped there are **high correlation between the Stocks and Covid-19 cases** which means both increase becomes the same rate (3 out 4 times)... stimulus checks makes stock go up (kind of useless analysis now summarising it...)